RoadieHQ/roadie-backstage-plugins/plugins/backend/catalog-backend-module-gravatar/README.md

 ## How to use

-You can edit the `index.ts` of the backstage backend and add the following:
+You can edit the `src/plugins/catalog.ts` of the backstage backend and add the following:

 ```
-import {
-  GravatarProcessor,
-} from '@roadiehq/catalog-backend-module-gravatar';
+import { GravatarProcessor } from '@roadiehq/catalog-backend-module-gravatar';

 export default async function createPlugin(
   env: PluginEnvironment,